 The current solo women’s record for LEJOG is 52 hours and 45 minutes.
 It was set in 2002 by Lynne Biddulph (nee Taylor).

 The record has stood unchallenged since 2002, but I believe that I can break it.
 What’s more, whilst at it, I will keep going for the 1,000 miles record of 64 hours and 38 minutes!

-My LEJOG solo record attempt is planned for September 2017.
+My LEJOG solo record attempt is planned for summer/autumn 2018 (exact month and date to be determined based on the weather).
 In the build-up, I will ride a number of long Audax rides and compete at various time trials, including a number of 12-hour and 24-hour events.

 To break the LEJOG solo record, I will need to keep going, just like the Duracell Bunny.
 The challenge is about power and endurance, both physical and mental.
 As I have discovered with other long-distance events, the longer the distance, the more can go wrong.
 Careful preparation and a strong support crew will be crucial.